 VI.
-ENROLLMENT PRIORITY
+ENROLLMENT PRIORITY (PREFERENCE IN ADMISSIONS)

 - A. An enrollment priority is a condition that gives an applicant a higher preference for admission.
 Statutory enrollment priorities are applied first. - B. Students who are presently enrolled in the school will be exempted from the enrollment lottery and will have guaranteed enrollment for the subsequent school year (statutory).
 Currently enrolled students must notify the school of their intent to re-enroll by submitting the school's Intent to Re-Enroll form by the deadline stated on the form.
 If, however, at any time the school determines that the student did not qualify for an enrollment priority status through which he or she was initially granted admission, the School reserves the right to disenroll the student.
-In the event of disenrollment, a new enrollment lottery application may be submitted and will be processed in accordance with the student's current enrollment priority status and any current wait list. - C. Students are considered for enrollment with the priority statuses listed below.
+In the event of disenrollment, a new enrollment lottery application may be submitted and will be processed in accordance with the student's current enrollment priority status and any current wait list - C. Students are considered for enrollment with the priority statuses listed below.
 When a student qualifies for more than one priority status, the sum of the enrollment priority points is applied to the student's enrollment lottery application.

-N/A 10 points Students presently enrolled in ROCS (guaranteed enrollment in the following year) Students who reside in Ukiah Unified School District (statutory) ROCS will extend the In-District resident preference to children in families who lived outside of the District's boundaries as of January 14, 2016, and who had at least one child enrolled in ROCS as of the same date.
-This courtesy extension will be extinguished following the lottery for admissions in the 2017-2018 school year.
-That is, no families will be eligible for this courtesy as of the admissions lottery for the 2018-2019 school year.
-5 points Students who are the children of employees of ROCS 4 points Students who have siblings enrolled in ROCS.
+N/A Students presently enrolled in ROCS (guaranteed enrollment in the following year) 10 points Students who reside within the Ukiah Unified School District (statutory) 5 points Students who are the children of employees of ROCS (must be employed at least 6 months) 4 points Students who have siblings enrolled in ROCS.
 (Siblings include children living in the same household who share at least one parent, stepparent or guardian).
-1 point Students who reside in the Nokomis Elementary School attendance area Education Code Section 47614.5(c)2
+1 point Students who are currently enrolled in or who reside within the elementary school attendance area of the Public elementary school(s) in which River Oak Charter School is located Education Code Section 47614.5(c)2